Frequently Asked Questions

 Once pairing is finalised, the details of each one-to-one mentoring relationship will be negotiated and agreed by the mentor and mentee.
 It is suggested that meetings, however informal, will occur 3-4 times a year.

-The Academy will host a Mentorship Day in conjunction with its annual general meeting, during which both mentors and mentees will have the opportunity to participate in group sessions designed to promote the training of the mentee, and to further develop the Academy Mentorship Program.
+The Academy hosts a Mentorship Workshop in conjunction with our Annual Meeting every spring, during which both mentors and mentees have the opportunity to participate in group sessions designed to promote the training of the mentee and mentor, and to further develop the Academy Mentorship Program.
+We provide a small number of travel grants each year to assist mentees in attending the event.
+Further information is available from the Academy’s secretariat.

 Supporting the Academy